dzh-zhang/SUWStor/README.md

 # SUWStor

-This software contains a fast and multi-objective optimization model for the urban wastewater system.
-Please refer to the user manual provided above for usage.
+This software contains a fast and multi-objective optimization model to design an urban wastewater system.
+Please refer to the user manual provided above for instructions.
 An application of the model to a real world case study can be found in the following academic paper:

 Zhang D, Dong X, Zeng S, Wang X, Gong D and Mo L. (2023) Wastewater reuse and energy saving require a more decentralized urban wastewater system?
 Evidence from multi-objective optimal design at the city scale.
 Water Research, (in press). https://doi.org/10.1016/j.watres.2023.119923